ivan-paleo/publish-micro-image/README.md

 ### Optical magnification
 But let us first have a look at the optical magnification.
-The optical magnification of a microscopic image when observed through the oculars is straightforward to calculate:
+The optical magnification of a microscope image when observed through the oculars is straightforward to calculate:

 $optical \ mag. = objective \ magnification \times ocular \ magnification \times optical \ zoom$ (1)